codersmiti/DollarBot/README.md

 - Delete particular expenses.
 - Set a daily reminder to track your expenses for either the current day or the current month.
 - Menu button to improve the UI.
+- Currency Converter:
+  User can convert the amount from one currency to another currency using /convert command.

 ## What's new in V2.0!!
 - Maintain two types of accounts for spending purposes.